Poojit-Matukumalli/Project-RelayX/README.md

 If Emailing about any issues, Please summarize the issue in 10 words or less in the Subject line.
 Anyone can reach out casually if they want.

-Thank you for using Project RelayX.
+Thank you for using the RelayX Messenger.

 Email : projectrelayx@gmail.com